outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 # Share Images #

-We can [share](https://docs.docker.com/get-started/04_sharing_app/) our own docker image to a registry (e.g. docker.io) by *docker push*.
+We can [share](https://docs.docker.com/get-started/04_sharing_app/) our own docker image to a registry (e.g. `docker.io`) by *docker push*.

-Suppose we have a nginx image got from Docker hub, and want to re-push it to Docker Hub under our own account.
+Suppose we have a nginx image got from Docker hub, and want to re-push it to Docker Hub under a personal account.

-Get the official image.
+Pull official image.
 If we do not specify a tag, the *latest* image is pulled.

 ```bash
 ~ $ docker pull nginx